-If you happen to be in touch with your mental illness(s), you know when a storm is brewing.
-A mental health storm, at least from my experience, has a certain familiarity to them.
+If you happen to be in touch with your mental illness(es), you know when a storm is brewing.
+A mental health storm, at least from my experience, has a certain familiarity to it.
 You just know when the fog rolls in that it may decide to hold you captive.

 It is under these circumstances when I feel it’s often too late to prevent a full-blown traumatic episode.